ehsanb29/CNVbenchmarkeR2/README.md

 Rscript evaluate_parameters/runEvaluate.R

 ```
-For space optimization, it's recommended to set the -f parameter to false, which deletes all intermediate files.
+For space optimization, it is recommended to set the -f parameter to false, which deletes all intermediate files.